DataDx/MeasuresCatalog/README.md

 #### Accounts Receivable
 Provides the information regarding the age of your practice's accounts receivable (to the nearest whole dollar).
 Does not include accounts that have been assigned to collection agencies.
 #### Adjustments
+Adjustments, or write-off's, are the dollars that are adjusted off a patient account for any reason.
+The Contractual Adjustment is the most common type of adjustment.
 #### Adjustments per Provider
 #### Adjustments per Total RVU
 #### Adjustments per Visit